 With formal recognition and a corresponding influx of international visitors, Azerbaijan has doubled down on its efforts to preserve the Old City’s historic sandstone buildings.

-15 things to do in Old City Baku
+15 magical things to do in Baku Old City

 Encased in the protective embrace of Baku’s Old City walls, happily spend an entire day exploring the area.
 Small, but there’s a lot to do, especially if you enjoy getting lost on backstreets and practicing your street photography.